 About his other interests, John remarks: "More recently I’ve grown my business by servicing other production entities by providing crews, equipment and post production facilities.
 I also dry-hire video cameras and lighting equipment, especially Ikegami camcorders and small HMI units to other technicians and production companies in the Los Angeles area -- this, because I've built a specialized production infrastructure specially designed for news and documentary production.
 Along the way I’ve become a member of the IATSE Local 600, NABET Local 57, IBEW Local 45 and the Academy of Television Arts and Sciences."

-You can find John Sharaf hosting in Creative COW's Cinematography, Sony XDCAM - EX & Related, and Lighting Design Forums.
+You can find John Sharaf hosting in Creative COW's Cinematography, Sony EX, FS5/FS7 & Related, and Lighting Design Forums.